Board of Education

 Top row: Laurie Kowalsky (President), Darren Gerbosi, Michael Schindler, Todd Cronin

 Bottom row: Nancy Castrogiovanni (Vice President), Maryann Santos, Norah Windhausen

 Board of Education e-mail address: firstname.lastname@example.org

+Knowing that education is a continuous process, we are proud of the important roles our professional staff, local businesses, and community organizations play in the quality of life in our school environment.
 We are unique in that we are one of the smallest school districts on Long Island.
 As a result, we are able to provide individual attention to each student while also offering an opportunity for all students to participate in extensive academic, athletic, and co-curricular programs.

 One of the most important decisions you will ever make is choosing a new home and neighborhood in which to raise your family.
 Two important considerations in this decision are the quality of the local school district and the dynamics of the community.

 We, the Board of Education and the District Superintendent, are committed to supporting all that is necessary to prepare our students for the future.
 We invite you to visit and see for yourself the nurturing environment our schools and community have to offer.